TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks, 3D Eyeball, Gaze Vector, and Eye Movement Types: Related work

 Since the manual annotation of eye images and eye movements is very complex, especially when a high accuracy is required, several procedures to generate synthetic data have been proposed~\cite{kim2019nvgaze,swirski2014rendering,wood2015rendering}.
 This includes synthesized image data~\cite{kim2019nvgaze}, automated rendering methods~\cite{swirski2014rendering,wood2015rendering}, and eye movement simulations~\cite{fuhl2018simarxiv,EPIC2018FuhlW,FCDGR2020FUHL}, as well as generative adversarial networks (GAN)~\cite{ICCVW2019FuhlW}.
-The disadvantage of synthetic data sets is that they cannot represent relevant challenges of real-world imaging, e.g., with regard to varying illumination conditions, physiological properties of the eyes, lighting sources, device slippage, and more which makes it difficult for the algorithms to detect eye movements~\cite{ICMIW2019FuhlW1,ICMIW2019FuhlW2,MEMD2021FUHL}.
+The disadvantage of synthetic data sets is that they cannot represent relevant challenges of real-world imaging, e.g., with regard to varying illumination conditions, physiological properties of the eyes, lighting sources, device slippage, and more.
 This is still an important part of research today, particularly in the development of novel interaction techniques and applications in VR/AR.

 In summary, current published data sets are limited due to their focus on specific problems.
 To the best of our knowledge, there is no unified and coherent data set containing all the relevant annotations on eye-related information.
 Moreover, all data sets are generated using one specific type of eye-tracking device.
-In contrast, TEyeD offers a carefully, coherently and richly labeled data set containing all relevant eye-related information on a wide range of tasks (such as car driving, driving in a simulator, indoor and outdoor activities including VR and AR scenarios).
+In contrast, TüEyeD offers a carefully, coherently and richly labeled data set containing all relevant eye-related information on a wide range of tasks (such as car driving, driving in a simulator, indoor and outdoor activities including VR and AR scenarios).
 The tasks, in total, were recorded by seven different eye trackers with different recording frequencies (i.e. sampling rates ranging from 25 to 200 Hz): One for VR, one for AR, and five more from head-mounted devices.
-In addition, TEyeD was generated from recordings containing a wide range of realistic challenges, such as different resolutions, steep viewing angles and varying lighting conditions or device slippage during outdoor and sports activities, to name a few.
+In addition, TüEyeD was generated from recordings containing a wide range of realistic challenges, such as different resolutions, steep viewing angles and varying lighting conditions or device slippage during outdoor and sports activities, to name a few.
 Theses challenges are known to be the limiting factor of eye-tracking in many real-world applications~\cite{fuhl2016pupil}.